 Template

-Fit.UI ships with a simple but effective templating engine useful for separating layout from logic, e.g. using MVC/MVP.
+Fit.UI ships with a simple but effective templating engine useful for separating layout from logic, e.g. using

 Templates are made up of pure HTML.
 Repeating blocks and placeholders are used to define where the application logic is allowed to insert data and controls.
 These dynamic elements are exposed through the templating engine as object properties.